hakeemsm/AdvancedLaneFinding/writeup_template.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1. The calibration and distortion correction measurements were straightforward but a lot of time had to be spend figuring out source and destination points for the perspective transform.
+I had to try out several values for the destination points since most of the initial values only worked on a subset of the images.
+The code in `sliding_window_line_fit` and `line_fit_from_prev_frame` came really handy in testing various values out since they gave an accurate projection of whether the selected points were a good fit for all the images

+2. The lane area identification was another challenge since calculating an accurate fit for all the different angles and measurements was tedious and took several iterations before I could finalize the equations